Thousands trapped on Australian beaches by dangerous bushfires

 The blazes were also generating their own weather patterns, with erratic winds, dry lightning and a significantly faster spread in different direction, fire authorities said.

-Ellie Morello took refuge at a beachside motel with her mother, some neighbors, friends at pets as fires approached Batemans Bay, a town on the New South Wales coast.
+Ellie Morello took refuge at a beachside motel with her mother, some neighbours, friends at pets as fires approached Batemans Bay, a town on the New South Wales coast.

 “My throat’s hurting from the smoke,” she told Reuters by telephone.
-“Burned leaves and sparks were falling on me like rain.”
+“Burnt leaves and sparks were falling on me like rain.”

 Another small fire was closing in behind her as she spoke, she added.

-“Helicopters are flying right overhead and dropping ocean waters a couple of hundred meters from where I am.
+“Helicopters are flying right overhead and dropping ocean waters a couple of hundred metres from where I am.
 But we have nowhere to go so we are still here.”

 Morello and others said they had run out of food and were unable to replenish supplies as shops had shut.